 Special Needs Planning in Chicago, IL

-There should be two special needs trusts be created, a third party trust with third party money and a payback trust with the individual’s personal assets.
+There should be two special needs trusts, as well as a third party trust with third party money and a payback trust with the individual’s personal assets.
 The payback trust should be spent first with the payback provisions in the termination section of the trust document.
-The third party trust document does not have payback provision, so it should be preserved for use after the payback trust is spent leaving it for the individual through their life while the remainder upon the death of the beneficiary can be distributed back to the family.
+The third party trust document does not have payback provision, so it should be preserved for use after the payback trust is spent.
+This will allow the individual to use it throughout their life while the remainder, upon the death of the beneficiary, can be distributed back to the family.

 Get more information about: